11ty/11ty-website/src/docs/languages/webc.md

 * You can pair `webc:type="render"` with [`webc:scoped`](#webcscoped)!
 * You do have access to the component attributes and props in the render function (which is covered in another section!).
-* {% addedin "webc@0.5.0" %}Content returned from render functions will be processed as WebC—return any WebC content here!
+* Content returned from render functions will be processed as WebC—return any WebC content here! {% addedin "@11ty/eleventy-plugin-webc@0.5.0" %}

 ### `webc:raw`